Last Updated on May 14th 2020

 Characteristics of Carpenter Bees

 Scientifically known as Genera Xylocopa and Ceratina, carpenter bees get their name from their habit of boring into the wood like a carpenter and can be categorized into two categories – large and small.
+Like carpenter ants, carpenter bees do not eat the wood rather they build nests by carving tunnels into moist wood.

 - Large carpenter bees (Xylocopa) look similar to bumblebees, have yellow hair and yellow sections on the face but often lack yellow stripes or hair on their abdomen, and their size varies from anywhere between 12 to 25 mm.